Advancing Compost Processing in North Philadelphia Through Sensor-Technology and Varying C:N Ratios

 Contribution to Northeast SARE's Outcome Statement

 Environmental Sustainability: By measuring compost pile temperatures and evaluating nutrient dynamics, the project will contribute to improved soil quality and health.
-Effective composting practices will enhance soil fertility and structure, promoting sustainable agriculture practices in urban farming settings.
+Effective composting practices will enhance soil fertility and structure, promoting healthy agriculture practices in urban farming settings.
 From laboratory nutrient analysis we can determine which soil amendments work best with the majority of crops grown onsite.
 These crops include: radish, carrots, leafy greens, lettuces, peppers, and tomatoes.

 Production Efficiency: Through the evaluation of nutritional quality and seasonal variations in composting processes, the project will identify optimal feedstock ratios and seasonal composting strategies.
 This knowledge will enhance production efficiency and crop yields, ultimately supporting the economic viability of urban farming operations.
 We are aiming for a 50% increase in compost produced from 20 to 30 cubic yards produced annually.